salif/zola-themes-collection/content/home/index.md

 +++
-title = "Zola Themes Collection" description = "A curated directory of themes for Zola to choose from." path = "/" template = "projects.html"
+title = "Zola Themes Collection" description = "A curated directory of themes for the Zola static site generator." path = "/" template = "projects.html"
 +++